Man surrenders to police after five-hour standoff

 WICHITA, Kan.
-(KSNW) – A thirty year-old man surrendered to Wichita Police after a five hour standoff Saturday morning.
+(KSNW) – A 30-year-old man surrendered to Wichita police after a five-hour standoff Saturday morning near 47th St. South and Seneca.

 Police said he put a gun under his chin, pulled the trigger, but at the last moment pulled the gun away.